 Play to print.
-Bezos is such a sucker for print, or at least he says he is.
+Bezos has a weak spot for print, or at least he says he is.
 That’s what lead to the Post’s early Kindle Fire attempts at print replication, the project where current Post rockstar Joey Marburger may have first landed on Bezos’ radar.
 Print is a presence throughout the Amazon/WaPo/Local news trifecta, too.
 Digital subscriptions are getting a bigger presence on Amazon.com; the Post has been experimenting for a couple years now with WaPo digital access as a local news add-on; early attempts at using newspaper delivery service for last mile have given way to Bezos building a nationwide infrastructure to do just that himself.
 No one seriously expects print to grow going forward, but presenting Bezos as an innovator who appreciates print culture will be a key part of this longterm sales process.

 Have the best tech.
 While we have to guard against the “unicorn CMS” tendency, ARC is up there with Chorus in cobbling together an ever shifting set of tools into a sensible constellation of a content management system.
 ARC tackles jobs that digital shops have traditionally been less fixated on, like section front production, workflow management, and digital asset management.
 The solutions for analytics, multi-variate testing, and editorial optimization hold their own against startups and big tech co alternatives.
 Coral Project has a base at WaPo, and of course this whole smorgasbord is built on Amazon Web Services.
 There are additional single player benefits here with data and optimization, read this for a hint.